iexcloud/docs/source/getting-started/writing-and-fetching-a-record.md

 | city           | Dawson City |
 | zip_code       | Y0B 0A3 |

-Let's start with creating the schema.
+Let's start with creating a dataset from the schema.

-## Create a Dataset for Your Schema
+## Creating a Dataset for Your Schema

 The console is the easiest way to construct datasets.